Fusion surgery for the upper back

-Patients suffering from chronic upper back pain and have not found lasting pain relief from non-surgical treatment may benefit from minimally invasive stabilization surgery at Laser Spine Institute.
+Patients who suffer from degenerative disc disease and have not found lasting pain relief from several weeks or months of nonsurgical treatment may benefit from the minimally invasive stabilization surgery at Laser Spine Institute.
 This form of minimally invasive upper back fusion surgery involves replacing a damaged disc with an implant to stabilize the spine.
-Candidacy for surgery will depend on a variety of factors, including the patient’s age, overall health and the severity of his or her condition.
+Factors, such as the patient’s age, overall health and the severity of his or her condition will influence whether they are a potential candidate for our minimally invasive spine surgery.

 What is degenerative disc disease?